 Making the decision to have your pet spayed or neutered can sometimes be difficult.
 You may not know the best time to have your female pet spayed or your male pet neutered.
 Perhaps you’re not familiar with why you should have pet spay and neuter surgery on a new bundle of fur.
-At Orillia Pet Hospital, we’re prepared to thoroughly discuss the benefits and drawbacks of spay and neuter surgery on the breed, size and type of pet you have.
-We’ll also talk about the best time to have your pet spayed or neutered.
-We’re here for the pets and people of Orillia and surrounding areas, and the ones just visiting us for the summer.
+At Orillia Pet Hospital, we’re prepared to thoroughly discuss the benefits and drawbacks of spay and neuter surgery for the breed, size and type of pet you have.
+We’ll also talk about the best time to have your pet undergo the procedure.
+We’re here for the pets and people of Orillia and surrounding areas as well as the ones just visiting us for the summer.

 Medical and Behavioral Benefits